hackathonprojs/super-human-memorizer-demo/README.md

 ## Usage

-For "Option 1: Use a Secure Local Server," the recommended and simplest method for modern web development is to use a tool called **mkcert** to generate a locally trusted SSL certificate and then configure a local web server to use it.
+For local development over HTTPS, the recommended and simplest method is to use **mkcert** to generate a locally trusted SSL certificate and then configure a local web server to use it.

-This process ensures your local site is served over **HTTPS** (e.g., `https://localhost:8080`), which is the **secure context** required for the Writer/Rewriter API.
+This process ensures your local site is served over **HTTPS** (e.g., `https://localhost:8080`), which is the **secure context** required for Chrome's built‑in AI (Writer/Rewriter API).

 Here are the step-by-step instructions: